doritoes/ipgiraffe.com/7_Regions.md

     - As this is an advanced section of the lab, I am allowing you to determine the settings
 8. Click **Create records**

+If you enable "evaluate target health" you should create a health check:
+1. Go to the Route 53 console
+2. Click **Create health check**
+    - Name: *the custom domain* (i.e., ipgiraffe.com)
+    - What to monitor: **Endpoint**
+    - Specify the endpoint by: **Domain name**
+    - Protocol: **HTTPS**
+    - Domain name: *your domain name* (i.e., ipgiraffe.com)
+    - Port: 443
+    - Path: *leave blank*
+    - No advanced configuration needed, but you should take a look, and also review the processing
+    - Click **Next**
+    - Create alarm: **NO** unless you really want alerts
+    - Click **Create health check**
+  3. Go back to your Route 53 Latency records.
+Edit each and set the health check ID to match the one you just created.
+  4. Click **Health checks** and confirm the health check is  Health (green)

 #### CloudFront Setup
 1. Browse to (https://console.aws.amazon.com) and log in
 2. In the search bar enter "CloudFront" and click on **CloudFront**